Would-be Clean Elections candidates find it harder to qualify during pandemic

 Local & State

-South Portland may launch human rights panel with funds cut from police budget
+South Portland may launch human rights panel with money cut from police budget

 -